Skip Navigation or Skip to Content

 Diversity, Equity & Inclusion Initiatives

-Recent high-profile litigation, media attention, and stakeholder focus on environmental, social, and governance concerns are leading employers to redouble their efforts to address diversity, equity, and inclusion (DE&I) in the workplace.
-Nilan Johnson Lewis has extensive experience and success in advising clients on DE&I issues ranging from developing and implementing DE&I initiatives, to investigations of workplace “culture” issues, to pay equity and other DE&I audits.
+Recent high-profile litigation, media attention, and stakeholder focus on environmental, social, and governance concerns have prompted employers to address issues of diversity, equity, and inclusion (DE&I) in the workplace.
+At the same time, “anti-woke” backlash has spurred boycotts and litigation challenging employers’ DE&I commitments.
+Nilan Johnson Lewis has extensive experience and success in advising clients on DE&I issues ranging from developing, implementing and defending DE&I initiatives, to investigations of workplace “culture” issues, to pay equity and other DE&I audits.

 • Create and implement DE&I programs, balancing desired goals with legal compliance;

-• Audit current practices to identify the root causes of workplace race, gender, and other imbalances and improve employee sourcing, recruiting, and retention practices to address those concerns;
+• Audit current practices to identify the root causes of workplace race, gender, and other imbalances and develop effective, legally compliant employee sourcing, recruiting, and retention practices to address those issues;

-• Review and update handbook, policies, and practices to advance DE&I goals;
+• Review and update handbook, policies, and practices to advance DE&I goals while managing the risk of backlash and legal challenges;

 • Train employees on topics such as respectful workplace policies, anti-harassment policies, and other EEO compliance issues;

-• On a proactive basis, identify relevant factors the employer should consider when determining compensation; and
+• Proactively identify and share relevant factors for employers to consider when determining compensation; and

 • Defend against individual and class action claims implicating DE&I concerns.